geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

   Testers helped identify and resolve several important issues:

-  - **Performance** Improvements: Daniel Calliess verified faster startup times and validated the GeoFence plugin functionality
+  - **Performance** Improvements: Daniel Calliess verified faster startup times and validated the GeoFence plugin functionality.
-  - **Security Enhancements**: Georg and Roar Brænden provided detailed feedback on the new Content Security Policy (CSP) implementation, helping refine the upgrade instructions
+  - **Security Enhancements**: Georg and Roar Brænden provided detailed feedback on the new Content Security Policy (CSP) implementation, helping refine the upgrade instructions.
-  - **Catalog Robustness**: Andrea tested the new parallel catalog loader across various data directory configurations, identifying and helping resolve concurrency edge cases
+  - **Catalog Robustness**: Andrea tested the new parallel catalog loader across various data directory configurations, identifying and helping resolve concurrency edge cases.
-  - **Documentation**: Emanuele Tajariol collaborated with Daniel to update GeoFence plugin documentation
+  - **Documentation**: Emanuele Tajariol collaborated with Daniel to update GeoFence plugin documentation.
-  - **Standards Implementation**: Landry Breuil validated the OGC API Features extension on behalf of the geOrchestra community
+  - **Standards Implementation**: Landry Breuil validated the OGC API Features extension on behalf of the geOrchestra community.

   The GeoServer team is grateful to all community members who participated in this testing effort.
 Their feedback was instrumental in addressing issues before release and ensuring a smooth upgrade experience for users.

-  Special thanks to Andrea, Peter, and Gabriel for their diligent work reviewing feedback and addressing issues throughout the preflight testing period.
+  Special thanks to Andrea, Jody, Peter, and Gabriel for their diligent work reviewing feedback and addressing issues throughout the preflight testing period.

 <!--
 This release cycle we asked our new user forum to test a nightly build.